vbrusca/ZigMatrixUtils/guides/misc_functions_vectors_1.md

-# Miscellaneous Methods for Vectors
+# Miscellaneous Functions for Vectors

 There are a few vector based miscellaneous function that you can use for various calculations.
 The functions are as follows.